GaloisInc/daedalus/docs/UserGuide.rst

 **End of Input.** The parser ``END`` succeeds only if there is no more input to be parsed.
 If successful, the result is the trivial semantic value ``{}``.
-Normally Daedalus parser succeed as long as they match a *prefix* of the entire input.
+Normally Daedalus parsers succeed as long as they match a *prefix* of the entire input.
 By sequencing (section `Sequencing Parsers`_) a parser with ``END`` we specify that the entire input must be matched.